john-hu/untitled/peeler/spoonacular/README.md

 * storage: the output storage.
 The default value of this is `peeler_output/spoonacular`.
 Two types of files will be output:
   * raw_[yyyyMMdd-HHmmss.tttttt].json: raw data from Spoonacular
   * recipe_[yyyy_week].json: the converted recipe list.
-* count: the count of request would be made
+* count: the count of requests would be made
+* request-delay: sleep between requests.

 ## Quota mechanism
 Spoonacular limits 150 points per day.
 One request may consume 1.01 points.
 We introduce a quota secure mechanism.
 This